PetrGlad/compost/README.md

 Note that unlike com.stuartsierra.component sequence of `n.r.compost/stop` might differ from reverse startup one.
 Only explicitly declared dependencies are respected.
-If you need to account for implicit dependencies you can add additional elements to components' `:require` collections.
+If you need to account for implicit dependencies you should add additional elements to components' `:require` collections.

 ## Motivation